andreock/Bruce_Wiki/BLE.md

 Use media commands to control your Smartphone media, taking screenshots, play/pause songs, stop, etc..

 ## NRF24 Jammer
-Powerfull 2.4Ghz Jammer, with the NRF24 Module, on SD Card Sniffer or directly connected to the M5StickC It uses the same GPIO from [cc1101 in Cardputer](https://github.com/pr3y/Bruce/wiki/CC1101#cardputer)
+Powerfull 2.4Ghz Jammer, with the NRF24 Module, on SD Card Sniffer or directly connected to the M5StickC (watch the [tutorial here](https://youtu.be/RVQrfghGVqw))
+It uses the same GPIO from [cc1101 in Cardputer](https://github.com/pr3y/Bruce/wiki/CC1101#cardputer)

 ![nrf24](https://github.com/user-attachments/assets/afe10f16-b040-441e-90d6-131e18c67642)